 Distance learning courses shall be listed in the Mt.
 SAC Schedule of Classes in the same manner as in-person courses.
 If the course is offered in a distance education format, the Schedule of Classes must include the following information:

-- 1. All online and in-person synchronous meeting days/dates and times. - 2.
-Any required asynchronous in-person activities. - 3.
-Any required technology platforms, devices, and applications. - 4.
-Any test or assessment proctoring requirements.
+- 1. All online and in-person synchronous class meeting days/dates and times. - 2.
+Required asynchronous in-person activities. - 3.
+Required technology platforms, devices, and applications. - 4.
+Test or assessment proctoring requirements.